does medicare cover vision

 Medicare and eye exams

-Original Medicare, your Medicare Part A and B, do not cover routine vision care for things like eye exams for a prescription.
+Original Medicare, your Medicare Part A, and B do not cover routine vision care for things like eye exams for a prescription.
 If you’re enrolled in Original Medicare and need to pay out-of-pocket, a refractive vision test and patient exam will cost $250 – on average – for a new patient.
 An existing patient is usually a little less—an average of $155.

 Agent tip: